BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 **Nvidia Drivers**

-You must make sure that Nvidia drivers are installed and loaded.
+You must make sure that new (version 465.x and above) Nvidia drivers are installed and loaded.
 This is possible via Ubuntu's _Additional Drivers_ utility, which is accessible via the application search menu.

-**Nvidia CUDA**
+See the "Troubleshooting - Running : OPTIX_ERROR_UNSUPPORTED_ABI_VERSION" section of this document for more information.

 The minimum required CUDA installs can be built by following the [Cuda Quickstart Guide](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).
 Using the [Cuda Download Tool](https://developer.nvidia.com/cuda-downloads) is recommended to get the correct download urls.